-Outside Work - A conflict of interest may exist when a workforce member, or one of his or her close relatives, serves as a director, officer, employee, consultant, agent, including board participation, of an organization which is a competitor of the enterprise, or which has current or prospective business with the enterprise as a vendor, customer, policyholder, agent, vendor, contractor, or other entity that may have interests that may not align with those of the enterprise.
+• 2.1.B.2 Outside Work - A conflict of interest may exist when a workforce member, or one of his or her close relatives, serves as a director, officer, workforce member, consultant, agent, including board participation, of an organization which is a competitor of the enterprise, or which has current or prospective business with the enterprise as a vendor, customer, policyholder, agent, vendor, contractor, or other entity that may have interests that may not align with those of the enterprise.

-A conflict of interest may exist when a workforce member engages in an independent business venture or performs work or services for another business, civic, educational, or charitable organization, board of directors, and/ or committee to the extent that the activity prevents the workforce member from devoting time and effort to the enterprise or impairs the workforce member's ability to act in the best interests of the enterprise.
+A conflict of interest may exist when a workforce member engages in an independent business venture or performs work or services for another business, civic, educational, or charitable organization, board of directors, and/or committee to the extent that the activity prevents the workforce member from devoting time and effort to the enterprise or impairs the workforce member's ability to act in the best interests of the enterprise.
 This also includes performing work or receiving wages while on sick leave, including LTD, STD, and FMLA unless said work is disclosed and subsequently approved by Human Resources.

-All employees are expressly prohibited from engaging in any activity that competes with the company, compromises its interest and/or objectives, or creates an impermissible conflict of interest between the outside employment and the employee's employment at the company.
+All workforce members are expressly prohibited from engaging in any activity that competes with the company, compromises its interest and/or objectives, or creates an impermissible conflict of interest between the outside employment and the workforce member's employment at the company.

-Trading with the Enterprise - A conflict of interest may exist when a workforce member, or one of his or her close relatives, is a principal party to a transaction with the enterprise, devoting time and effort to the enterprise or impairs the workforce member's ability to act in the best interests of the enterprise.
-An example of conflict of this kind would exist when an employee, or their relative or cohabitant, owns a computer refurbishing company and the employee, or relative or cohabitant, purchases company surplus computer equipment through the refurbishing company.
+• 2.1.B.3 Trading with the Enterprise - A conflict of interest may exist when a workforce member, or one of his or her close relatives, is a principal party to a transaction with the enterprise, devoting time and effort to the enterprise or impairs the workforce member's ability to act in the best interests of the enterprise.
+An example of conflict of this kind would exist when an workforce member, or their relative or cohabitant, owns a computer refurbishing company and the workforce member, or relative or cohabitant, purchases company surplus computer equipment through the refurbishing company.